s3881314/A2/README.md

 Github link: https://github.com/s3881314/A2

 This is the sysmtem of Able Care Home for staff.
 In this system, I implemented the GUI and some basic functions.

+// Beginning for using this system //
+Please copy "Default_Archive" to "/src/" as named "Archive" before using the project.
 If you just downloaded this project, please open this project and run the "MenuForAbleCareHome.java" in "src/GUI" Intellij.

 "DO NOT DELETE AuthorizationList.txt IN Archive"
 "DO NOT DELETE root IN MangerList.txt"